Kyle Higashioka Preview, Player Props: Yankees vs. Tigers

 Kyle Higashioka At The Plate

-- Higashioka has nine doubles, nine home runs and 13 walks while batting .227.
+- Higashioka is batting .228 with nine doubles, 10 home runs and 13 walks.

-- Higashioka has reached base via a hit in 35 games this year (of 71 played), and had multiple hits in nine of those games.
+- Higashioka has picked up a hit in 36 of 72 games this season, with multiple hits nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.